+Yesterday, the Supreme Court ruled the Environmental Protection Agency has the authority to regulate greenhouse gas emissions from power plants.
 Proponents of the EPA’s role in regulating heat trapping gasses associated with climate change are calling it a win.
 Others are not so sure.
-Yesterday, the Supreme Curt ruled the EPA has the authority to regulate greenhouse gas emissions from power plants.
 The ruling only applies to plants already required to limit other kinds of air pollutants.
 It’s the first time since 2007 that the Supreme Court has weighed in on the EPA’s greenhouse gas regulatory authority.
-A new private funded bipartisan report estimates climate change will cost billions of dollars over the next two decades.
+A new privately funded bipartisan report estimates climate change will cost billions of dollars over the next two decades.
 Please join us to discuss the Supreme Court, the EPA and climate change.

 - Michael Brune executive director, Sierra Club